 All stages are as per FIDPM stages.
 FIDPM Gate 6 - Handover and Gate 7 - Close-out are combined to form ECSA stage 6 - Closeout of the Normal Fee Services.

-(b) Percentage Fee based on the cost of works for Structure / Bridges which includes Inception, Concept and Viability, Design Development, Documentation and Procurement, Contract Administration and Inspection and Close out.
+(b) Percentage Fee based on the cost of works forPercentage (%)Structure which includes Inception,Percentage (%)Concept and Viability, Design Development,Pocumentation and Procurement,Documentation and Procurement,Contract Administration and Inspection andClose out.Close out.